-Victoria is the Co-Founder and President of The Summit Foundation, which was founded in 1991 and provides support for international empowerment of girls and reproductive health initiatives, the conservation of the Mesoamerican Reef ecosystem, and Sustainable Cities.
+Victoria was the Co-Founder and President of The Summit Foundation, which was founded in 1991 and provides support for international empowerment of girls and reproductive health initiatives, the conservation of the Mesoamerican Reef ecosystem, and Sustainable Cities.
 A graduate of Stanford University, she was a member of the Board of Trustees of the National Gallery of Art from 2000 through 2015.
-She serves on numerous boards, including Vital Voices Global Partnership, International Center for Research on Women and The Brookings Institution.
+She served on numerous boards, including Vital Voices Global Partnership, International Center for Research on Women and The Brookings Institution.

 girls reached with sexual and reproductive health information and tools to plan their futures